By: Author John Cunningham. Published: 2020/10/14 at 9:28 am

 Before we can do anything, we’ll need tools.
 I’ve selected this set as I own some Craftsman tools, and while I have worn some out, they did do a lot of work.
 So, I expect this set will last the occasional user quite a long time.
 This set carries metric and standard sockets, which is important because some mowers will have both types of fastener sizes.
 The set includes spark plug sockets.
 Picture links to Amazon.com.

-Teng 1/2 Torque wrench, fantastic tool I use it every day and mine is still going strong.
+Teng 1/2 Torque wrench, a fantastic tool I use it every day, and mine are still going strong.
 A torque wrench is advised for tightening components such as flywheel nuts and blades.
 The torque spec of these components is very important.
 Picture links to Amazon.com.
 If you are buying a torque wrench, check out my review of Teng torque wrench here, it’s the brand I use.